ian-IBCIRL/IB-PP5-MVP/README.md

 Here we use `polshop`
 Don't forget the DOT at the end as this tells Django admin that we want to create our project in the current top level folder.

-Then use `python3 manage.py startapp basket` for example, to create the order basket app within the project
+Then use `python3 manage.py startapp ordersheet` for example, to create the order ordersheet app within the project

 And we update `settings.py` with details for the apps, hosts and secrets etc.
 Remove the default SECRET_KEY secret entry in settings.py and use the env.py load method detailed below.